 What happens when the agent confidently attributes revenue to the wrong cause?

-Two changes that individually would each drive +5% growth might produce +12% together, or +3% if they cannibalize each other.
-The agent should flag when multiple high-plausibility causes overlap in timing and user population.
-Interaction effects are genuinely hard to measure — acknowledging this in the report is better than ignoring it.
+Two changes that each individually move revenue +5% might combine to +12% or to +3%, depending on whether they amplify or cannibalize.
+The agent flags when high-plausibility candidates overlap in timing and user population.
+Interaction effects are genuinely difficult to measure at a weekly cadence.
+Naming that limitation in the report is the correct output.
+Pretending otherwise is the failure mode.

-What if stakeholders ignore the confidence levels and treat 'low confidence' estimates as fact?
+What if stakeholders ignore the confidence labels and treat 'low' estimates as fact?

-This is a design problem, not a data problem.
-Format low-confidence hypotheses visually differently — grey them out, add prominent 'speculative' badges, or move them to a separate section.
-Make it harder to quote a low-confidence hypothesis without its qualifier.
+That is a UI problem, not a data problem.
+Render low-confidence hypotheses visually different — desaturated, badged 'speculative,' or moved to a separate section.
+Make it structurally harder to quote a low-confidence number without its qualifier.
+Format is enforcement.

 Is this just marketing attribution with extra steps?

-Marketing attribution focuses on marketing touchpoints.
-Revenue delta attribution examines everything that could move the number — product changes, operational incidents, competitive dynamics, and macro events.
-Marketing attribution is one input into this broader analysis.
+Marketing attribution covers marketing touchpoints.
+Revenue delta attribution covers everything that could move the number — product changes, incidents, competitive dynamics, macro shifts.
+Marketing attribution is one input.
+The agent operates above it.

-How do you prevent the agent from becoming a crutch that replaces actual thinking?
+How do you keep the agent from replacing actual thinking?

-The agent produces hypotheses, not conclusions.
-The Monday meeting should still happen — but it starts with a structured evidence base instead of anecdotes.
-The team's job is to decide which hypotheses warrant deeper investigation and action, not to blindly accept the rankings.
+The agent ships hypotheses, not conclusions.
+The Monday meeting still runs — but it starts with structured evidence instead of opening anecdotes.
+The team's job is to decide which hypotheses warrant deeper investigation and action.
+The agent's job is to make sure the conversation starts from facts rather than memory.

-Week 2-3: Add one candidate cause category — start with experiments if you have an A/B testing platform, or incidents if you have PagerDuty.
+Week 2-3.
+Add one evidence category.
+Experiments if the team runs an A/B platform.
+Incidents if PagerDuty is wired up.
 Get the data flowing into a structured report.

-Week 4-6: Add remaining candidate categories one at a time.
-Each new data source adds explanatory power but also adds maintenance cost.
+Week 4-6.
+Add the remaining categories one at a time.
+Each new source adds explanatory power and a maintenance cost.
 Prioritize sources with high signal strength.

-Month 2-3: Implement the scoring function and confidence framework.
-This is the hard part, and it will need iteration.
-Start with simple heuristics and refine based on calibration data.
+Month 2-3.
+Implement the scoring function and confidence framework.
+This is the hard part.
+It will need iteration.
+Start with simple heuristics and refine against calibration data, not against intuition.

-Ongoing: Run quarterly calibration reviews.
-Adjust scoring weights.
-Add new data sources when blind spots emerge.
+Ongoing.
+Run the quarterly calibration review.
+Adjust weights.
+Add data sources when blind spots show up.

 - [1]Root Cause Analysis With DoWhy: An Open Source Python Library For Causal Machine Learning(aws.amazon.com)↩